ddmitov/perl-executing-browser/doc/CONSTANTS.md

 Perl Executing Browser - Constants
 --------------------------------------------------------------------------------

-## Hard Coded Files and Folders
+## Files and Folders

+PEB is created to work from any directory and all file paths are relative to the directory of the PEB executable.
-All names of PEB hard coded files and folders are case-sensitive!
+All names of PEB files and folders are case-sensitive!

 * **Perl interpreter:**
   PEB expects to find a Perl interpreter in the ``{PEB_executable_directory}/perl/bin`` folder.